CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 **Exercise objective:** To identify feelings evoked through different body languages.

-Stand and face another trainee.
+Stand (if able) and face another trainee.
+(If you're online, you'll be placed in separate breakout rooms).

 First, display to each other an example of closed body language.
 - How do you feel about the communication?

 Now display an example of open body language and eye contact.